 EVO is a refractive lens also known as a phakic IOL.
 “Phakic” meaning that the natural lens of the eye is in place, and “IOL” meaning intraocular lens, or a lens inside the eye.
-The EVO is a posterior chamber implant that is situated through a small incision in the eye behind the iris (the coloured part of the eye), and in front of the natural crystalline lens in order to improve your near-sightedness, farsightedness or astigmatism.
+The EVO is a posterior chamber implant that is situated through a small incision in the eye behind the iris (the coloured part of the eye), and in front of the natural crystalline lens in order to improve your short-sightedness, long-sightedness or astigmatism.

 What and Who is EVO intended for?

-In order to be sure that your surgeon will use an EVO lens with the most adequate power for your eye, your near-sightedness should be stable for at least a year before undergoing eye surgery.
+In order to be sure that your surgeon will use an EVO lens with the most adequate power for your eye, your short-sightedness should be stable for at least a year before undergoing eye surgery.